 Eunice Kennedy Shriver held a deep belief that people with intellectual disabilities could accomplish more than anyone ever imagined if they were given the same opportunities and experience as others.

 In 1962 Eunice enacted her vision by inviting young children with intellectual disabilities to a summer day camp she hosted right in her backyard, which she called “Camp Shriver.”
 The camp’s goal was exploring children’s skill in different sports and physical activities.
 Soon, the idea grew.
 The first international Special Olympics Games were hosted in Chicago, Illinois.
 Learn more about the events leading up to the founding of Special Olympics.

 Eunice Kennedy Shriver remarked at the Opening Ceremony that the inaugural Chicago Special Olympics prove “a very fundamental fact.
-It prove then and continues to prove today that children with intellectual disabilities can be exceptional athletes and that “through sports they can realize their potential for growth.”
-She pledged that Special Olympics, would offer people with intellectual disabilities everywhere “the chance to play, the chance to compete and the chance to grow.”
+It proves then and continues to prove today that children with intellectual disabilities can be exceptional athletes and that “through sports, they can realize their potential for growth.”
+She pledged that Special Olympics would offer people with intellectual disabilities everywhere “the chance to play, the chance to compete and the chance to grow.”